 Scenario 1: 2 ticks are combined for one set of results: place each specimen in a separate baggie so we recover them all.
 There is a maximum of 2 ticks per test and they must be approximately the same size.
 Order 1 tick test at checkout (Qty 1).
 If you have 3 ticks, place each in a separate baggie, order 2 tests (Qty. =2) and indicate which of the 2 ticks you would like to combine. *In general, this cost saving approach is not recommended.
 DNA activity/quality cannot be determined for individual ticks when combining ticks in a single reaction.

 Scenario 2: Ticks are tested separately for separate results (recommended): place each specimen in separate baggies and label each with a unique identifier for example "John" and "Jane" or "A" and "B".
 Order one tick test for each tick (Qty. >1).

 **Adjust postage for the additional weight.

 Shipping - Dos & Don'ts

 - Write order# or name/email address/phone # on the specimen bag or paper included in the envelope.

-- Use UPS or FedEx.
-IF using United States Postal Service (USPS), then PRIORITY Express mail is preferred.
+- IF using United States Postal Service (USPS), then PRIORITY Express mail is preferred.